 These were my thoughts while running in the general direction a wayward stranger had pointed, away from where I had thought I needed to go.

 Nearly too late when we finally arrived, we slowed our stride to take a look at the destinations on the timetable and then rushed toward the platform where the train still waited, our nervousness releasing into grateful laughter.
-We gave one another our usual firm-lipped kiss and hugged unusually too quickly before I jumped onto the small steps at the train door.
+We gave one another our usual firm-lipped kiss and hugged unusually too quickly before I jumped onto the small step at the train door.
 In his stiff hand I planted a poem I had written for him.

 I placed myself at a 4-seater facing in his direction as the train began its movement away, my chest slightly pushed back by the lurch.
 He smiled the sad smile I knew and then bigger to hide his fear, which I also knew, as he walked along with the train car and stopped to follow my gaze out of the rail yard.
 I saw his diminishing frame sit down on a wooden bench and unfold the words I had given him before he fell out of sight.